Liu Shaoqi

-In his early years, Liu participated in labor movements in strikes, including the May Thirtieth Movement.
+In his early years, Liu participated in the labor movement, including the May Thirtieth Movement.
 After the Chinese Civil War began in 1927, he was assigned by the CCP to work in Shanghai and Northeast China, and travelled to the Jiangxi Soviet in 1932.
 He participated in the Long March, and was appointed as the Party Secretary in North China in 1936 to lead anti-Japanese resistance efforts in the area.
 During the Second Sino-Japanese War, Liu led the CCP's Central Plains Bureau.
 After the New Fourth Army incident in 1941, Liu became a political commissar of the New Fourth Army.
 After Liu returned to Yan'an in 1943, he became a secretary of the CCP Secretariat and a vice chairman of the Central Military Commission.

 After the proclamation of the People's Republic of China in 1949, Liu became a vice chairman of the Central People's Government.
 After the establishment of the National People's Congress in 1954, Liu was elected as the chairman of its Standing Committee.
 In 1959, he succeeded Mao Zedong as the chairman of the People's Republic of China.
 During his chairmanship, he implemented policies of economic reconstruction in China, especially after the Seven Thousand Cadres Conference in 1962.
 Liu was publicly named as Mao's chosen successor in 1961.
 However, he was criticized and then purged by Mao soon after the beginning of the Cultural Revolution in 1966, eventually being placed under house arrest in 1967.
 He was forced out of public life and was labelled the "commander of China's bourgeoisie headquarters", China's foremost "capitalist roader", and a traitor to the revolution.
 He died in prison in 1969 due to complications from diabetes.
 Liu was widely condemned in the years following his death until he was posthumously rehabilitated by Deng Xiaoping's government in 1980, as part of the Boluan Fanzheng period.
 Deng's government granted Liu a national memorial service.